Puzzlout/DevGuidelines/IssueTrackerUsage .md

 - assign to: original developer.
 - comment: explain what is not done properly.

 #6.
-Task(s) code review​

-The lead dev review the tasks done and validate them if they are ok or ask the developer to make updates as described.

-For validation:
-- set status:to release
+Task release
-- assign to: lead dev

-For reworking/updating:
-- set status:in dev
+After a few tasks are reviewed or if a given task that is urgent and must be released, the responsable of deployment will prepare a release.

+- Set version:MAJOR.minor.patch.build (build is found on Travis at the last commit of the last task completed for the release)
+- Set a tag: MAJOR.minor.patch.build

+Once the release is live, the responsable of deployment let the client know by email.

+- Set Pipeline: Review/QA
-- assign to: original developer
+- Assign to: none

 #7.
-Task release

-After a few tasks are reviewed or if a given task that is urgent and must be released, the lead dev will prepare a release.

-- Set status:to release
-- Set version:MAJOR.minor.patch.build

-Once the release is live, the lead dev let the reviewer know using the @mention.

-- Set status:unit testing
-- Assign to: reviewer

-#8.
 Client QA on target website

-The reviewer will perform a unit test to test the integrity of the application and will test that each task completed gives the expected output.
+The client will perform a QA to test the integrity of the application and will test that each task completed gives the expected output.

 If the task is completed successfully:
 - the reviewer closes the issue